-Application fees can be paid online by clicking on this link.
+Application fees can be paid online.
+Please ask.

 Please contact us if you are considering applying to year 2.
-We aim to interview prospective applicants alongside our year 1 applicants and the initial date for interviews for 2017 is Friday 9th June in Manchester.
-Subsequent dates will be available in the summer.
-The course usually commences on the first Thursday and Friday in October each year.
+We aim to interview prospective applicants alongside our year 1 applicants and the initial date for interviews is usually in June in Manchester.
+The course commences on the first or second Thursday and Friday of October each year.

 Catalyse (formerly CAT North) has developed a successful CAT Practitioner Training programme in the North of England since 1992.
 It also offers training and supervision, consultancy and research by arrangement.
 It is one of the regional trainings of the Association for Cognitive Analytic Therapy (ACAT), for which more information can be obtained online at www.acat.me.uk or email firstname.lastname@example.org.
 Tel: 01305 263 511.

 The application form, and application guidance can be downloaded here.
-The CAT training prospectus (covering the two year programme and giving course dates) is also provided.
+The CAT training prospectus (covering the two year programme and giving course dates for 2019) is also provided.